 Regulation/Proposed Rulemaking

-As such, TRAA frequently submits comments in the federal register on FMCSA's rulemaking proposals, either in favor or opposition, based on the best interest of our members.
-Some of the FMCSA proposals TRAA has recently commented on include:
+As such, TRAA frequently advocates on proposed rulemakings, either in favor or opposition, based on the best interest of our members.
+Some of the federal regulations TRAA has recently engaged on include:

 Want to support TRAA's efforts to protect the industry's interests on a federal level?
 We accept donations of any amount to the Lobbyist Support Fund.

-As such, TRAA frequently submits comments in the federal register on FMCSA's rulemaking proposals, either in favor or opposition, based on the best interest of our members.
-Some of the FMCSA proposals TRAA has recently commented on include:
+As such, TRAA frequently advocates on proposed rulemakings, either in favor or opposition, based on the best interest of our members.
+Some of the federal regulations TRAA has recently engaged on include:

 - Exemption Application: Parts and Accessories Necessary for Safe Operation; Waymo, LLC, and Aurora Operations, Inc. [FMCSA-2023-0071-0013]